 Comfrey is a tall, perennial, herb plant, also known as boneset because it was used to heal broken bones.
-In fact, the word comfrey comes from the Latin word for "grow together".
-It is a member of the Boraginaceae family, which also include borage, forget-me-nots, lungwort and Brunnera.
+The word comfrey comes from the Latin word for "grow together".
+It is a member of the Boraginaceae family, which also include borage, forget-me-nots, lungwort, and brunnera.
 There are several varieties of comfrey and any can be used to make fertilizer.

-With its deep taproot, and large root system, comfrey pulls its nutrients from way down in the subsoil, where most other plants can't reach.
-Comfrey is high in just about every nutrient a plant needs, including the big 3, Nitrogen, Phosphorus and Potassium, and many trace elements.
+With its deep taproot and large root system, comfrey pulls its nutrients from way down in the subsoil, where most other plants can't reach.
+Comfrey is high in just about every nutrient a plant needs, including the big three, nitrogen, phosphorus and potassium, and many trace elements.

 Its high carbon to nitrogen value means that it does not deplete nitrogen from the soil, as it decomposes.
-In fact, it becomes a good source of nitrogen.
+It becomes a good source of nitrogen.
 And it has more potassium than composted manure.

 Note: Comfrey leaves are coarse with lots of scratchy hairs that can irritate the skin.
 It helps to wear gloves when handling them.
 Long sleeves might not be a bad idea, either.